 Singapore East Coast Park is a beach and park along the southeastern coast of the Singapore island.

-The 185-hectare park-cum-beach is opened in the 1970s.
+The 185-hectare park-cum-beach was opened in the 1970s.
 It is built entirely on reclaimed land off the coast of Katong, Kallang and Changi with a man-made beach.
 Yup! you heard me right, the park sits on reclaimed land and the beach is man-made.
-Talk about man-made nature.